heathermeeker/Transition-Checklist/Checklist.md

 ## Will or trust.
 Anyone with any significant property, such as a house or investments, should have a will or trust.
 Find a good lawyer to help you.
 (Fees for a simple estate plan are usually about $5,000, and many lawyers will charge a minimum or fixed fee.
 Ask for referrals from friends and shop around.)
 Once you set up the trust, a crucial and common mistake is to fail to move assets into the trust.
 This needs to be done before death.
 All major assets -- real property, bank or investment accounts for example, should be transferred into the trust.
 Cars or personal property are probably not necessary to transfer.
 For valuable tangible property not in the trust, consider giving it away prior to your loved one’s death.
 Consider having your loved one sign the title for the car before they die so the chosen recipient can simply transfer the title without having to go through a complicated process.
 Consider giving away items of sentimental value before death, so your loved one knows they are going to the right person.

+Consider getting a joint checking account with your loved one.
+This can avoid delays in accessing their funds to pay final bills, and let you help with their finances.

 ## Obituary.
 Consider writing it in advance or having your loved one review it or pick out a photo.
 Ask what your loved one wants to be remembered for.
 Decide who will write it and where it will appear.